Harsha238/Machine-Learning-for-robot-navigation-classificatiom-using-ultrasound-sensor-data/README.md

 # Machine-Learning-for-robot-navigation-classificatiom-using-ultrasound-sensor-data
-🤖 Machine Learning for Robot Navigation (Ultrasonic Sensors)
+🤖 MACHINE LEARNING FOR ROBOT NAVIGATION

 This project uses machine learning and ultrasonic sensor data to classify robot movements such as forward, left, right, and stop for safe navigation.

-🔹 Key Features
+🔹 KEY FEATURES

 Ultrasonic sensor–based obstacle detection